'Mexican Mafia' crackdown results in 85 arrests in Southern California

 The investigation was also the largest crackdown on gang activity in California this year, the OC Breeze reported.

-The name “Operation Scarecrow” came from its connection to a Mexican Mafia shot-caller with the street moniker “Crow,” the newspaper reported.
+The name “Operation Scarecrow” came from its connection to a Mexican Mafia shot-caller with the street moniker “Crow,” the Register reported.

 The investigation targeted the Surenos street gang and its criminal activities directed by the Mexican Mafia, the report said.